ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 we only mutation the runs at positions, where the execution changes the routine.
 To build them, we traverse the trace in order of tPost and create sets of maximal length of consecutive operations, where two neighboring operations (we only look at the operations that are used for GoPie) are not in the same routine.

 ### Relations

+TODO: Neighboring elements in scheduling chain do not need to be consecutive in the execution.
+They just need to be in different routines

 We say $\langle c, c'\rangle \in CPOP_1$ is $c$ and $c_1$ are neighboring operations in the same routine.
 We say $\langle c, c' \rangle \in CPOP_2$ if $c$ and $c'$ are operations on the same primitive but in different routines.

 To see which mutations on a chain are possible, GoPie defines two Relation between operations.
 Those relations are defined by the following rules: